aitorcf/PointGroupNRG/README.md

 the code and a comprehensive exposition of the implemented procedure can be found in [this paper](https://arxiv.org/abs/2307.03658)

+# Version information
+- This version corresponds to the code presented in [this paper](https://arxiv.org/abs/2307.03658).

 # Installation
 PointGroupNRG is not in the General Registry, so it cannot be installed using the standard